What is nivolumab (Opdivo®)?

 How nivolumab is given

 You will be given nivolumab at a day unit as an outpatient.
-Nivolumab can be given on its own, or with other cancer drugs
+Nivolumab can be given on its own or with other cancer drugs.

-During treatment you usually see a cancer doctor, a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

 Nivolumab is given as a drip into a vein (intravenous infusion).
-It is given over 30 minutes or 1 hour, depending on the dose.
+It is given over either 30 minutes or 1 hour, depending on the dose.

 Your course of treatment